 The 2.1 Channel Bluetooth is a small soundbar.
 While mostly made of plastic, the bar is covered in a loose fabric that feels cheap and easily rippable.
 Beneath the bar is the integrated subwoofer, protected by a metal plate.
 It has a set of silver button controls on the right-hand side.
 This bar also has feet with small rubber dots instead of a flat surface.

-This bar is fairly small.
-It should fit between the legs of most 55-inch TV stands without blocking the screen, unless your TV sits directly on the table.
+Unlike the Vizio SB3820-C6 36", this bar is fairly small and should fit between the legs of most 55-inch TV stands.
+It also shouldn't block the screen, unless your TV sits directly on the table.

 The AmazonBasics 2.1 Channel Bluetooth doesn't have a separate subwoofer in this setup.